Adversarial Counterfactual Environment Model Learning: Additional Results

+We summarize the results in Fig.~\ref{fig:cnfc-abl}.
+Based on the results of \texttt{NO\_INJECT\_NOISE} and \texttt{SINGLE\_SL}, we can see that handling the assumption violation problems is important and will increase the ability on counterfactual queries.
+The results of \texttt{PURE\_GAIL} tell us that the partial implementation of GALILEO is not enough to give stable predictions on counterfactual data; On the other hand, the result of \texttt{ONE\_STEP} also demonstrates that embedding the cumulative error of one-step prediction is helpful for GALILEO training; Finally, we also found that \texttt{SINGLE\_DIS} nearly has almost no effect on the results.
+It suggests that, empirically, we can use $\mathbb{E}_{M_{\theta}}\left[T_{\varphi^*_0}(x,a,x') \right]$ as a replacement for $T_{\varphi^*_1}(x,a)$, which can reduce the computation costs of the extra discriminator training.

-\subsection{Worst-case Prediction Error}
+\subsection{Worst-Case Prediction Error}

-In theory, GALILEO increases the generalization ability by focusing on the worst-case samples' training to achieve ACRM.
-To demonstrate the property, we propose a new metric named Mean-Max Square Error (MMSE): $\mathbb{E}\left[ \max_{a \in \mathcal{A}} \left(M^*(x'|x,a) - M(x'|x,a)\right)^2 \right]$ and give the results of MMSE for GNFC in Fig.~\ref{tab:result-gnfc-mmse} and for TCGA in Fig.~\ref{tab:result-tcga-mmse}.
+In theory, GALILEO increases the generalization ability by focusing on the worst-case samples' training to achieve AWRM.
+To demonstrate the property, we propose a new metric named Mean-Max Square Error (MMSE): $\mathbb{E}\left[ \max_{a \in \mathcal{A}} \left(M^*(x'|x,a) - M(x'|x,a)\right)^2 \right]$ and give the results of MMSE for GNFC in Tab.~\ref{tab:result-gnfc-mmse} and for TCGA in Tab.~\ref{tab:result-tcga-mmse}.

-\subsection{Detailed results in the MuJoCo Tasks}
+\subsection{Detailed Results in the MuJoCo Tasks}

-We select 3 datasets from D4RL~\cite{d4rl} to construct our model learning tasks.
-We compare it with a typical transition model learning algorithm used in previous offline model-based RL algorithm~\cite{mopo,morel}, which is a variant of supervised learning.
+We select 3 environments from D4RL~\cite{d4rl} to construct our model learning tasks.
+We compare it with a typical transition model learning algorithm used in the previous offline model-based RL algorithms~\cite{mopo,morel}, which is a variant of standard supervised learning.
 We name the method OFF-SL.
-We train models in datasets Walker2d-medium, Hopper-medium, and HalfCheetah-medium, which are collected by a behavior policy with 1/3 performance to the expert policy, then we test them in the corresponding expert dataset.
-We plot the learning curves of GALILEO and OFF-SL in three MuJoCo tasks in Fig.~\ref{fig:learning_curve_mujoco}.
+Besides, we also implement IPW and SCIGAN as the baselines.
+We train models in datasets HalfCheetah-medium, Walker2d-medium, and Hopper-medium, which are collected by a behavior policy with 1/3 performance to the expert policy, then we test them in the corresponding expert dataset.
+For better training efficiency, the trajectories in the training and testing datasets are truncated, remaining \textit{the first 100 steps}.
+We plot the converged results and learning curves of the three MuJoCo tasks in Tab.~\ref{tab:mujoco} and Fig.~\ref{fig:learning_curve_mujoco} respectively.